beast-dev/doc/tutorials/thorney_beast/thorney_beast.md

 Here `<strictClockBranchLengthLikelihood>` replaces `<strictClockBranchRates>`.
 It also scales the substitution rate from substitutions/site/year to substitutions/year (i.e. `scale` represents the number of sites).
 `<constrainedBranchLengthProvider>` maps the branches in the data tree to those in the time tree and provides the number of mutations that occur along that branch.
-Similar to above, `scale` represents a multiplier to scale the branchslengths in the data tree.
+Similar to above, `scale` represents a multiplier to scale the branchlengths in the data tree.
+In this example the original alignment used to make the data tree had 29,903 sites.

 ### A note about topologies

 Our reliance on a fixed data tree means that every clade in the data must be present in the time tree.
 However, if the data tree is unresolved and contains polytomies, we can sample from possible resolutions without breaking that mapping.
-In these cases we know the inserted branches have 0 mutations.
+(In these cases we know the inserted branches have 0 mutations.)
 The tree operators below accept a `<constrainedTreeModel>` and are compatible with these constraints.
 They allow us to sample node heights and polytomy resolutions within the constraints imposed by the data tree.